Dooque/aoe2-de-in-game-rating-overlay/README.md

 ![](./res/image-9.png)

-Then look at the URL bar, there you will find you Steam profile ID>
+Then look at the URL bar, there you will find you Steam profile ID.

 ![](./res/image-10.png)